 How can your community get involved?

-- Using technology in new ways to increase community participation
+- Using technology to increase community participation.

-- Creating opportunities for civil dialogue across community divides
+- Creating opportunities for civil dialogue across community divides.

-- Launching civic education and training initiatives
+- Launching public education and training initiatives.

-Applications are due no later than July 27, 2018, at 5:00 p.m.
+Deadline: July 27, 2018, at 5:00 p.m.
 EST.